keithjohnson-berkeley/perception_on_the_web/README.md

 4. **Audio paired comparison** presents audio files in pairs for a comparative 2AFC judgment; for instance whether the audio files are the “same” or “different”.
 In this paradigm as well as in the categorization paradigm, a correct answer can be specified and the listener is warned when their answer is incorrect.

-5. **Video Categorization** presents movie clips (mpeg4 files) in a two alternative forced choice (2AFC) paradigm.
+5. **Video categorization** presents movie clips (mpeg4 files) in a two alternative forced choice (2AFC) paradigm.
 Together with the helper script ‘make_mp4s’ VCat.php can be used to  implement the cross-modal priming paradigm by presenting a brief image timed to a sound file as a single downloaded movie, thus controlling the interstimulus interval between the audio and visual components of a cross-modal priming paradigm.

+6. **Word list recording** is used to collect audio recordings from the participant’s computer microphone.
+A list of words or sentences is presented visually one at a time, and the listener is requested to read the items aloud.
+The script records for about 2 seconds per word, and then proceeds on to the next word.
+Audio recordings are transmitted back to the experimenter’s server in a folder called "audio_recordings".

 ## Requirements